 9.0: streaming replication

-Streaming replication appears, which makes HA scenarios much more practical.
+Streaming replication makes high-availability designs much more practical.

 10: logical replication

-The new versioning scheme and built-in logical replication expand migration and integration scenarios.
+A new versioning scheme and built-in logical replication expand migration and integration options.

 16: mature modern branch

-The 14-16 Series enhances performance, concurrency, and replication performance under heavy workloads.
+The 14-16 series improves performance, concurrency, and replication under heavy workloads.

-PostgreSQL 17 improves throughput and planning, significantly reduces VACUUM memory footprint, and simplifies HA scenarios with logical replication.
+PostgreSQL 17 improves planning, reduces VACUUM memory usage, and simplifies high-availability setups with logical replication.

 Object-relational DBMS